SJ-Ray/Text-Classification/README.md

 Demonstration of different NLP approaches to classifying text

-An old notebook dump dated before December 2021
+An old notebooks dump dated before December 2021

 Expect some random / unnecessary code.